EHernandez-dev/Denario/outline-example.md

 - Participants discuss the most effective personalization approach (custom instructions, memory, project, or CustomGPT) for a given scenario and justify their reasoning.

 ## 6. When ChatGPT Isn’t Enough: Next-Level AI Tools
+### Description:
-### Description: ChatGPT is powerful, but not always the final answer.
+ChatGPT is powerful, but not always the final answer.
 This session introduces advanced tools and approaches that extend its usefulness—like document-aware apps (RAG), automation platforms, and AI agents.
 We will not cover how to use those tools but create awareness for situations that might require them.
-### Takeaways:
+### Takeaways:s
 - Know when to reach beyond ChatGPT.
 ### Learning goals:
 - Participants identify at least two scenarios where ChatGPT alone may be insufficient (e.g., complex document search or multi-step automation).